 All Work Group call/meeting agendas, notes and presentations, white papers, deliverables and work products related to the Work Group will be posted on the webpage.
 Other materials such as links to rules, guidance, clearing houses, and other resources that are important to the Work Group’s efforts can also be posted.

-To post materials to a webpage, Work Group Co-Chairs, and Subcommittee and Project Team Leads should contact Betsy Davis-Noland (BDavis-Noland@air-resources.com) at ARS via email or (970) 484-7941 and provide her the files to post.
-Please copy Tom Moore (tmoore@westar.org) in all emails to Betsy regarding postings.
-She can also assist with organizing the webpages.
+To post materials to a webpage, Work Group Co-Chairs, and Subcommittee and Project Team Leads should contact Tom Moore (tmoore@westar.org) with materials for postings Tom or other WRAP/WESTAR staff can also assist with organizing the webpages.

-WRAP staff will periodically update the WRAP website for general consistency and organization while preserving all the materials posted by WRAP Committees, Work Groups, Subcommittees, and Project Teams.
+WRAP/WESTAR staff will periodically update the WRAP website for general consistency and organization while preserving all the materials posted by WRAP Committees, Work Groups, Subcommittees, and Project Teams.

 Conference Call Communication

-Prior to scheduling a call time, Work Group Co-Chairs and Subcommittee and Project Team Leads review the universal call calendar (under development on the TSC webpage) to avoid schedule conflicts.
-To ensure required call participation by TSC Co-Chairs and WRAP Staff, please avoid call double-booking.

-Work Group Co-Chairs and Subcommittee and Project Team Leads send call invitations to their members.
-TSC Co-Chairs and WRAP staff (Tom Moore and Pat Brewer [Patricia_F_Brewer@nps.gov]) are copied on all call invitations to ensure TSC Co-Chair participation and WRAP staff support.
+Work Group Co-Chairs and Subcommittee and Project Team Leads send invitations to their members.
+TSC Co-Chairs and WRAP/WESTAR staff (Tom Moore) are copied on all call or meeting invitations, and other WRAP/WESTAR staff may be included for support when needed.
+Invitations are intended to be inclusive to ensure TSC Co-Chair participation and support from WRAP and WESTAR staff.

-Co-Chairs/Leads also send call invitations to other Work Group Co-Chairs, contractors, or others that have a clearly identified role during the call (i.e. are on the agenda) or have expressed interest in the call.
+Co-Chairs/Leads also send call invitations to other Work Group Co-Chairs, contractors, or others that have a clearly identified role during the call or meeting (i.e. are on the agenda) or have expressed interest in the call.

-WRAP staff will post all call invitations on a universal call calendar which is under development on the TSC webpage
+WRAP/WESTAR staff will post all invitations with discussion materials on the Work Group or Subcommittee/Project Team page in advance or immediately after the meeting.
+Making and posting recordings of meetings are encouraged.
+A calendar item may also be included on the WRAP website calendar but is not required, as many appointments will originate directly from Work Group Co-Chairs/Subcommittee and Project Teams’ leads via Teams, Google Meeting, or other on-line virtual meeting software..

 Co-Chairs/Leads post agendas and supporting materials to their webpage and meeting invitation prior to the call, suggest 3 days prior to the call.

-Co-Chairs/Leads post detailed meeting notes to their webpage shortly after the call, suggest within 3 days following the call.
+Co-Chairs/Leads post meeting notes to their webpage shortly after the call, suggest within 3 days following the call.

 The meeting notes should document any announcements to the Work Group, progress reporting by task including deliverables schedule and action items, presentations and materials given to Work Group, and next steps.